exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 order: 8
 ---

-**This section will be updated to accommodate the new simulator and its features.
-Please read the link's instructions.**

 The current theory simulator was initially made by XLII and is now updated by the [Exponential Idle Sim Team](https://github.com/exponential-developers).
 The theory sim is run on [this website](https://exponential-developers.github.io/sim-3.0/).
 Below will go through the individual parts of the output.

-<h3 class="fake-h3">Updated Theory Sim Video by Snaeky</h3>
+<h3 class="fake-h3 retain-fake">Updated Theory Sim Video by Snaeky</h3>

 <yt data-video-id="el6leMQIJZ0">Updated Theory Sim Video by Snaeky</yt>

+**This section will be updated to accommodate the new simulator and its features.
+Please read the link's instructions.**

 ### **τ/h Active / Idle**